enonic/old-xp-doc/doc/operations/clustering.rst

 By default is configured to run on a local computer - and it will not start looking for nodes in the network before you configures it to do so

-To test a cluster on your local machine, your need to set a common place for storing data:
+To test a cluster on your local machine, your need to do the following:

+ 1. **Get two XP installations:** Download / copy existing $XP_DISTRO to a second $XP_DISTRO folder.

+ 2. **Share data:** Set a common place for storing data:

 In ``$XP_HOME/config/com.enonic.xp.repo.cfg`` set the following property to point to a common directory: